-10 Crazy Over the Top Ways to Treat Yourself
+10 Crazy Over the Top Ways to Treat Yourself - Africa.com

 In Nigeria, you can enjoy a luxurious stay during your holiday by purchasing a home in Banana Island, which is Nigeria’s most expensive residential area.
 It is an artificial island built on reclaimed land in Ikoyi-Lagos, and residents enjoy luxuries such as underground electrical systems and water supply networks.

-Now that some interests have been sparked on what you could do with $10,000, you can go ahead and enjoy some of the best that Africa has to offer.
+Now that some interests have been sparked on ways to treat yourself with $10,000, you can go ahead and enjoy some of the best that Africa has to offer.